Moduli of parahoric $\mathcal G$--torsors on a compact Riemann surface: The moduli space of parahoric torsors and the main theorem

-\bsem We now close by indicating briefly how to extend the construction of the moduli space of $(\Gamma,H)$--bundles to the case when the structure group $H$ is a connected reductive algebraic group and identify it with the space of homomorphisms from $\pi$ to $K_H$.
-Let $S= [H,H]$ be the derived group, i.e {\em the maximal connected semisimple subgroup} of $H$.
+\bsem We indicate briefly how to extend the construction of the moduli space of $(\Gamma,H)$--bundles to the case when the structure group $H$ is a connected reductive algebraic group and identify it with the space of homomorphisms from $\pi$ to $K_H$.
+However, the corresponding relationship with parahoric torsors for reductive $G$ needs a closer analysis of Bruhat-Tits theory for reductive groups.

+Let $S= [H,H]$ be the derived group, i.e. {\em the maximal connected semisimple subgroup} of $H$.
 Let $Z_0$ be the connected component of the centre of $H$ (which is a torus) and one know that $S$ and $Z_0$ together generate $H$.
 Let $G= Z_0 \times S$.
 Then in fact, $G \to H$ is a finite covering map.
 It is easy to see (following \cite[page 145]{ram1}) that $(\Gamma,G)$--bundles gives rise to $(\Gamma,H)$--bundles and the stability and semistability of the associated $(\Gamma,H)$--bundles follows immediately from that of the $(\Gamma,G)$--bundles.

 The problem of handling the reductive group $G$ reduces to the problem of handling the semisimple group $H$ but which is {\em not simply connected}.
-Let $G$ be the semisimple, simply connected algebraic group which is the covering group of $H$.
+Let $\tilde H$ be the semisimple, simply connected algebraic group which is the covering group of $H$.